meoriordan/dsp/03-command_line.md

 `ls -t`
 `ls -Glp`

-> > ls lists contents (files and directories) of the directory you are currently in ls -a lists contents of current directory including hidden files ls -l lists contents in long format ls -lh lists contents in long format but abbreviates file sizes using unit suffixes (byte, kilobyte, megabyte, etc) ls -lah lists contents including hidden files in long format with file sizes abbreviated ls -t lists in order of time modified ls -Glp lists content in long format with '/' after directories and enabling colorized output
+> > -ls lists contents (files and directories) of the directory you are currently in -ls -a lists contents of current directory including hidden files -ls -l lists contents in long format
+-ls -lh lists contents in long format but abbreviates file sizes using unit suffixes (byte, kilobyte, megabyte, etc) -ls -lah lists contents including hidden files in long format with file sizes abbreviated -ls -t lists in order of time modified
+-ls -Glp lists content in long format with '/' after directories and enabling colorized output

 ---